Sharplancer/fullstack-mern-contact/README.md

 ├── /src/                             # The source code of the application │   ├── /client/                      # React app
 │   ├── /server/                      # Express server app
-│   ├── /shared/                      # The shared code between the client and the server ├── /assets/                          # images, css, jsons etc.
+├── /assets/                          # images, css, jsons etc.
 ├── .eslintrc                         # es-lint configuration
 ├── .prettierec                       # prettier configuration